 When can I retire?

-There are instances where you may be able to access your pension earlier.
-These include if you are:
+There are times where you may be able to access your pension earlier.

-• Retiring early due to poor health (you will need to speak with your pension provider for their definition of ill health)
+Retiring early due to poor health (you will need to speak with your pension provider for their definition of ill health).

 Are pensions taxed?